zeropsio/docs/README.md

 ### About

-This repository utilizies Docusaurus Theme and components from the amazing and powerful https://medusajs.com.
+This repository utilizes the powerful [MedusaJS Docs](http://docs.medusajs.com/) theme and components, combined with Docusaurus, to serve users a seamless documentation experience.

 ## Contributing Guide

-Go ahead and check out [CONTRIBUTING.md](https://github.com/zeropsio/docs/blob/main/CONTRIBUTING.md) If you're planning to contribute to our documentation.
+If you're planning to contribute to our documentation, please check out our [CONTRIBUTING.md](https://github.com/zeropsio/docs/blob/main/CONTRIBUTING.md) guide.

-If you have any questions, please feel free to join Zerops Discord Server
+If you have any questions, please feel free to join [Zerops Discord Server](https://discord.gg/xxzmJSDKPT).

 ## Links